Guide to AI for eCommerce

 To help solve this challenge, teams can use generative AI to create a multitude of high-fidelity product images in different scenes while maintaining brand preservation for retail products.
 Check out Scale Forge, which enables marketers and brands to create AI-generated product imagery in seconds.

-This guide covered the top use cases and applications for AI in eCommerce.
+This guide covered the main use cases and applications for AI in eCommerce.
 As the retail and eCommerce landscape rapidly evolves, it’s essential to accelerate innovation to meet the needs of customers.
 In a recent study, 69% of retail executives say their organization’s AI initiatives yield more value.
 At Scale, we believe investing in data is the key to unlocking success for eCommerce companies.
 We’re excited to see what companies can create with access to the best AI tools.

 If you’re interested in learning how to improve and enhance product data, Scale Catalog is a comprehensive solution to create, enrich, and enhance eCommerce data.
 Scale Forge is a great way to get started with AI-generated imagery in seconds.
 Scale Content Understanding enables you to manage content for better experiences.